caiiocasttro/EggTimer/README.md

 ## This is an application developed by me while following The Complete iOS App Development Bootcamp By Dr. Angela Yu.

-### About the project
+### 💡 About the project

-This is a simple application with three buttons, a progress bar, a timer and AVAudioPlayer, the purpose of this application is help people to cook eggs soft, medium, or hard, this project was chosen to help us understand more about AVFoundation and timer.
+This is a simple application with three buttons, a progress bar, a timer, and AVAudioPlayer, the purpose of this application is help people to cook eggs soft, medium, or hard, this project was chosen to help us understand more about AVFoundation and timer.

 The project was developed with a storyboard and using MVC Design Pattern